micheledurante/esbuild-plugin-deno-remote-import/README.md

 - `--allow-env` in order to determine the location of Deno or user home.
 - `--allow-net` to fetch from remote addresses.

-If the program is run with `--allow-run`, the plugin will use the `deno` binary to resolve remote files.
-This allows the plugin to re-use the Deno module cache.

 ## License

 `esbuild-plugin-deno-remote-import` is licensed under the GPL3 License, see [LICENSE](./LICENSE) for more information.